weibeld/japanese-notes/books/grammar-books.md

 - 142 sentence patterns organised by categories (making comparisons, stating purpose, etc.)
 - Patterns are rather basic (e.g. doesn't contain a pattern like "I wish I had ...")

+✅ Will probably buy

+- Use case: memory aid and correct usage for the patterns in the book.
+- Patterns are basic, but the book may still give a good foundation.
+- TODO: compare again with [A Dictionary of Basic Japanese Sentence Patterns](#a-dictionary-of-basic-japanese-sentence-patterns)

 ### The Handbook of Japanese Verbs